Final Exam: Tuesday, April 28th, 2020, 10:00am – 12:00pm.

 There is a 120-minute Final Exam at the end of the Semester.
-The Final Exam consists of 10 problems.
+The Final Exam consists of several problems, and they may include both multiple choice and show your work type of problems.
 The Final Exam place will be announced later on during the semester.
 No notes, no books, no calculators, no smart devices of any type will be allowed in the Final Exam.
 Students need to take the Final Exam to be eligible to pass the class.
 The university has strict requirements for exceptions.

 There are two 90-minute Midterm Exams.
 See the schedule for the dates and rooms.
+The Midterm Exams consist of several problems, and they may include both multiple choice and show your work type of problems.
 No notes, no books, no calculators, no smart devices of any type will be allowed in the Midterm Exams.

 Students are expected to take all Midterm Exams.
 Makeup Exams might be allowed in case of an emergency.
 Being late for an exam for reasons such as oversleeping, or simply forgetting about the exam, does not qualify as an emergency.
 A written note describing the emergency must be submitted to the instructor to qualify for a Makeup Exam.
 In case of a health emergency, a doctor’s certificate must be provided to the instructor before scheduling a Makeup Exam.